 Maintaining a career in the ever-changing, shifting sands of the music industry has always been a challenge, and never more so than in the current environment where royalties are shifting, distribution platforms are transitioning, and the availability of music options, both custom and pre-existing, is greater than any previous time in human history.

-As you, the composer, push forward in your career, here are five crucial and practical tips you can implement to maximize your chances of success.
+As you, the artist, push forward in your career, here are five crucial and practical tips you can implement to maximize your chances of success.

 1. Flip the script and look at yourself from your client’s point of view.